 Chicago Metallic's 8' square aluminized steel square pan is perfect for brownies and bars.
 Straight sides provide crisp corners and the PFOA-free nonstick coating is long-lasting and really works.
 As I've mentioned, we prefer lighter tones in our bakeware to prevent over-browning, and the lighter steel produces bars that are evenly baked and browned.

-Chicago Metallic 8x8 Glazed Aluminized Steel Square Cake Pan, $13.99 from Webstaurant
+Buy it: Chicago Metallic 8x8 Glazed Aluminized Steel Square Cake Pan, $18.99 from Amazon

 Some desserts -- a cheesecake with a delicate graham cracker bottom, a quiche, or an ice cream layer cake, for example -- are not suitable for flipping over and out of the pan it was baked in.
 In those cases and others like it, a springform pan enables you to release the sides of the pan and lift it off the cake.